3 Ways to Prevent Zero-Day Attacks

 – How many application zero-day attacks have happened in the last 6 months

-– 3 things you can do to mitigate these attacks and defend against zero-day attacks
+– 3 things you can do to mitigate and defend against zero-day attacks